 - Stir in the garlic cloves, 1 teaspoon dried basil, and fresh parsley, and cook for 2 minutes.

 - Return the chicken to the pot, stir in the diced tomatoes and red wine.
-Reduce the heat to medium heat and continue cooking for 15 minutes.
+Reduce the heat to medium heat and continue cooking for 20 minutes, or until juices in chicken thighs run clear.

 - Garnish with olives and fresh basil, and serve with a green salad, pasta, or a crunchy baguette.